deanwagman/share/README.md

 #Notes:
 * Popups will most likely be blocked by the Browser if share is not called within an event listener.
 * Functionality depends on the third party websites.
 If they change their ish, my stuff don't work.
+* Facebook sharing pulls the open graph meta data from the destination website's head tag, which mean's you have to use what that site has set for its sharing settings.